-In the spring of 2021, Humanities Texas will hold a weekly series of 75-minute online webinars for Texas history teachers.
+In the fall of 2020 and spring of 2021, Humanities Texas held a weekly webinar series for Texas history teachers.

-Like all Humanities Texas teacher programs, the webinar series will be content-based and teacher-centered, with an emphasis on teaching with primary sources and developing effective pedagogical strategies.
+Like all Humanities Texas programs, the webinar series was content-based and teacher-centered, with an emphasis on teaching with primary sources and developing effective pedagogical strategies.